 The mission of the B.S. in Cybersecurity is to prepare Christian leaders for faithful service to Christ as they work to create and execute a digital security strategy that supports and defends the integrity of data resources managed by their organizations.

-Requirement for the Major in Cybersecurity (48 credit hours):
+Requirement for the Major in Cybersecurity (50 credits):